Towards Understanding Learning in Neural Networks with Linear Teachers: Weight Clustering and Linear Separation

-Next we show that for every option in $\vx \in \R^{d} \ \text{ s.t } \ |\overline{\vw} \cdot \vx | \geq \clustrad ||\vx|| \lor |\overline{\vu} \cdot \vx | \geq \clustrad ||\vx||$ the decision boundary of the network corresponds to a linear one, i.e., $\sgn{N_{\vtheta}(\vx)} = \sgn{(\overline{\vw}-\overline{\vu})\cdot \vx}$. holds }
+Next we show that for every option in $\vx \in \R^{d} \ \text{ s.t } \ |\overline{\vw} \cdot \vx | \geq \clustrad ||\vx|| \lor |\overline{\vu} \cdot \vx | \geq \clustrad ||\vx||$ the decision boundary of the network corresponds to a linear one, i.e., $\sgn{N_{\mW}(\vx)} = \sgn{(\overline{\vw}-\overline{\vu})\cdot \vx}$. holds }

 We note that the proof strongly relies on two assumptions.
 The first is that the activation function is Leaky ReLU.
-The result is not true for ReLU networks.
-The second is that the clusters corresponds to the $\vw$ and $\vu$ sets of neurons.
+The result is not true for ReLU networks (see supplementary for an example).
+The second is that the clusters correspond to the $\vw$ and $\vu$ sets of neurons.